 Brad D. Smith

-Former CEO of Intuit & Co-Founder of The Wing 2 Wing Foundation.
-Powering possibility and leveling the playing field through education, entrepreneurship, and equal opportunity.
+President of Marshall University, Co-Founder of the Wing 2 Wing Foundation and former executive leader.
+Powering possibility and leveling the playing field through education, entrepreneurship and equal opportunity.

 Over the years, I have come to realize a few things about leadership: failure can teach just as much as success, the impact of servant leadership, and perhaps most importantly, leading with purpose.
 These principles have driven my own means of leadership in both my executive career and as Marshall University’s President.
 I am grateful to have learned these principles from special, trusted mentors.
 Leaders are not necessarily born, they are nurtured and built by experiences big and small.
 For me, one of the key aspects to becoming an effective leader is finding the purpose behind your leadership.Read Article

 Since its 2019 inception, the Wing 2 Wing Foundation has worked to level the playing field of opportunity in Appalachia.
 Acting on its three guiding pillars (education, entrepreneurship and environment), Wing 2 Wing has worked to support West Virginia’s dreamers and doers by prioritizing access to education, advancing entrepreneurial interests, and conserving and championing the region’s natural assets.
 In 2023, Wing 2 Wing celebrated four years since its founding as well as the introduction of new ventures and programs created to further aid Appalachians.Read Article